rufusraghunath/refugees/r/conclusions.md

 Time of year (month) does not appear to affect the mean dead/missing count per incident.
 This may be explained by the fact that the greatest number of fatalities is accounted for by drowning/exhaustion, which is likely to result in the same fatality rate at any time of year.

-Across various comparisons, January appears to be most deadly month (highest frequency incidents reported).
+Across various comparisons, January appears to be most deadly month (highest frequency of incidents reported).
 This may be due to the presence of more extreme weather conditions, particularly given the finding that drowning and exhaustion incidents account for the majority of refugee deaths (i.e. ships are more likely to founder in bad weather).
 It follows that aid efforts should be particularly intensified in winter.

 2008 deadliest year?